Fast, Exact and Scalable Dynamic Ridesharing: Preliminaries.

 \subsection{Contraction Hierarchies.}

-\emph{Contraction hierarchies} (CH)~\cite{GeisbergerSSV12} is a two-phase speedup technique to accelerate point-to-point shortest-path computations, which exploits the inherent hierarchy of road networks.
-To differentiate it from customizable CH, we sometimes call it \emph{weighted} or \emph{standard} CH.
+\emph{Contraction hierarchies} (CHs)~\cite{GeisbergerSSV12} are a two-phase speedup technique to accelerate point-to-point shortest-path computations, which exploits the inherent hierarchy of road networks.
+To differentiate them from customizable CHs, we sometimes call them \emph{weighted} or \emph{standard} CHs.
 The preprocessing phase heuristically orders the vertices by importance, and \emph{contracts} them from least to most important.
 Intuitively, vertices that hit many shortest paths are considered more important, such as vertices on highways.
 To contract a vertex~$v$, it is temporarily removed from the graph, and \emph{shortcut} edges are added between its neighbors to preserve distances in the remaining graph (without $v$).
 Note that a shortcut is only needed if it represents the only shortest path between its endpoints, which can be checked by running a \emph{witness search} (local Dijkstra) between its endpoints.

 The query phase performs a bidirectional Dijkstra search on the augmented graph that only relaxes edges leading to vertices of higher \emph{ranks} (importance).
 More precisely, let a \emph{forward CH search} be a Dijkstra search that relaxes only outgoing upward edges, and a \emph{reverse CH search} one that relaxes only incoming downward edges.
 A \emph{CH query} runs a forward CH search from the source and a reverse CH search from the target until the search frontiers meet.
 The stall-on-demand~\cite{GeisbergerSSV12} optimization prunes the search at any vertex~$v$ with a suboptimal distance label, which can be checked by looking at the downward edges coming into $v$.